Loans

 Types of loans

 Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is enrolled in school and during deferments (postponements of repayment).
 Undergraduate students must show financial need to receive this type of loan.
-The interest rate for 2023-2024 is fixed at 5.50 percent.
+The interest rate for 2024-2025 is fixed at 6.53 percent.
+2023-2024 loans had a fixed interest rate of 5.50 percent.

 Federal Direct Unsubsidized Student Loan: “Unsubsidized” means the federal government does not pay the interest while the undergraduate or graduate student is in school, during the grace period, or in deferment.
 Undergraduate and graduate students qualify for an unsubsidized loan regardless of financial need.
 Students are responsible for paying the interest on this loan quarterly or may choose to capitalize on the interest.
-Interest rates for undergraduate unsubsidized loans are fixed at 5.50 percent for 2023-2024.
-The graduate unsubsidized interest rate is fixed at 7.05 percent for 2023-2024.
+Interest rates for undergraduate unsubsidized loans are fixed at 6.53 percent for 2024-2025.
+The graduate unsubsidized interest rate is fixed at 8.08 percent for 2024-2025.
+Rates for the 2023-2024 aid year were 5.50 percent for undergraduate loans and 7.05 percent for graduate or professional student loans.

 Federal Graduate PLUS (Federal Loans for Graduate Students): The PLUS Loan program has been modified to allow graduate students to borrow a PLUS loan.
 This program is for students in graduate-level programs only.
 Students must file the FAFSA to be considered for a Grad PLUS.
 The OSFA must determine any unsubsidized eligibility before a Graduate PLUS loan can be processed.
 This loan is a non-need loan for students with good credit histories.
 Applicants may borrow up to the cost of attendance minus other financial assistance.
 Students will receive an automatic deferment while enrolled at least half-time.
 The Grad PLUS is not a subsidized loan; consequently, interest will accrue beginning with the first disbursement of the loan.
-Federal Direct Grad PLUS Loan interest rate for 2023-2024 is fixed at 8.05 percent.
+Federal Direct Grad PLUS Loan interest rate for 2024-2025 is fixed at 9.08 percent.
+The 2023-2024 rate was 8.05 percent.

 Loan origination fee PLUS - Parent and Graduate